AceRNorth/gdsims/docs/gui/gui_root.rst

 The model program is best suited to advanced users in need of quick custom parameter set changes.
 The model program also offers a command-line interface (CLI), which may be used by those not familiar with C++, and offers more pre-defined sets compared to the GUI.
 Directly interacting with the C++ code also provides flexible use cases thanks to its flexible architecture.

+For large numbers of simulation repetitions (> 15-20) we advise to use the model program as visualising data for individual simulations will become impractical on the GUI.
+Summary features for large number of repetitions may be developed in future.

 Both are freely available on their respective GitHub repositories, have an open-source licence and aim to have a documentation website with tutorials (tutorials for the GUI are in progress).

 .. toctree::